 Research demonstrates that humans learn more and retain more information with frequent movement breaks.
 Kids need to play and use their bodies.
 Take breaks as frequently as possible.
 As a species, humans are just not made to sit still but sometimes even kids need a push to go move.
 If your child isn’t inclined to “just go play”, make a list of possible activities as suggestions.

 You should also have a list of things you can do with your child and do movement activities with them a few times a week.
 Your list might include walking the dog, going for a hike or bike ride, or playing catch with a ball.
 Teach your child games from your childhood or ask Pinterest what you can do with 3 pool noodles and a box of sidewalk chalk.
 I’m sure there’s something.
 Physical activity is good for you, too.
 And seeing you want to play and move around will help motivate your child with ADHD.

 7. Put on music while you work.

 Having some music playing in the background can often help kids and adults with ADHD to focus on the task they are doing by engaging part of their brain.
 Finding the right music for your child may take some time.
 I recommend starting with classical music such as Mozart or other instrumental music so that the lyrics don’t become a distraction.
 Music lyrics are some of the most engaging series of words possible, so they are likely to pull your child’s attention away from their task.
-Streaming music services like Pandora and Amazon Music often have playlists of classical music specifically curated for helping you study.
+Streaming music services like Pandora and Amazon Music often have playlists of classical music specifically curated to help you study.

 8. Be kind to yourself.

-Parenting and teaching a child who is not neuro-typical is challenging and not for the faint of heart.
+Parenting and teaching a child who is not neurotypical is challenging and not for the faint of heart.
 Give yourself breaks and rewards.
 You are doing a hard job.
 Respect that and pat yourself on the back for it!